COVID-19 fund gives GH¢1.8m for herbal medicine research

 She said the main objective for the support was to enable the centre to carry out pre-clinical studies on the two registered products and six other medicinal plant extracts to confirm and establish pre-clinical efficacy against the virus and safety.

-Justice Akuffo also mentioned the formulation and reformulation of immune support anti-viral products against COVID-19, saying the role of plant medicine in the heath delivery system in the country had gradually improved with the CPMR playing a pivotal role in the
+Justice Akuffo also mentioned the formulation and reformulation of immune support anti-viral products against COVID-19, saying the role of plant medicine in the health delivery system in the country had gradually improved with the CPMR playing a pivotal role in the field.

 Background